Skip to main content

 • Still a vented compressor AC that needs a window and is banned in many halls

-• Reviewed measured 52 dB, audible a few feet from a sleeping roommate
+• BLACK+DECKER rates it at 52 dB on its highest setting, audible a few feet from a sleeping roommate

 • Some third-party listings inflate the price well above street